 9.4.2.318.2 Sensing Measurement Report Control field for CSI reporting

-The Sensing Measurement Report Control field if the Sensing Measurement Report Type field is equal to CSI, see Table 9-401s – Sensing Measurement Report Type field definition, signals the Channel Width, the number of transmit antennas (Nt), the number of receive antennas (Nr), the number of bits (Nb) used for each CSI value, the subcarrier grouping (Ng).
+The Sensing Measurement Report Control field, if the Sensing Measurement Report Type field is equal to CSI, see Table 9-401s – Sensing Measurement Report Type field definition, signals the Channel Width, the number of transmit antennas (Nt), the number of receive antennas (Nr), the number of bits (Nb) used for each CSI value, the subcarrier grouping (Ng).
 The Sensing Measurement Report Control field subfield 1, provides the information needed to process the Sensing Measurement Report field if the Sensing Measurement Report Type field is equal to CSI.

 The fields of the CSI Control subfield are specified in Table A.